Skip to content

-Replenishing the gut with probiotics helps to rebalance the gut microbiome following antibiotic use.
+Taking probiotics whilst taking antibiotics may help maintain gut microbiome health during antibiotic therapy.
+Replenishing the gut with beneficial bacteria helps to rebalance the gut microbiome and reduce the risk of developing common side effects of antibiotics.
 The NHS has recognised the beneficial effects of probiotic supplementation7.
 When prescribed antibiotics, many individuals now choose to supplement their natural bacteria with a probiotic supplement.
-Your local pharmacist may even recommend probiotics and antibiotics when dispensing your prescription.
+Your local pharmacist may even recommend probiotics and antibiotics when dispensing your presciption.

 A new meta-analysis, conducted by the University of Toronto9, reviewed 16 separate studies encompassing a total of 3,403 patients undergoing antibiotic treatment.
 The results showed that patients supplemented with probiotics during antibiotic treatment had a significantly reduced risk of developing antibiotic-associated diarrhoea or C. difficile infection.

 Yes.
 Extensive clinical research suggests the best probiotic to take with antibiotics are particular strains that can be taken alongside antibiotics, rather than separately.
-These particular strains are Lactobacillus acidophilus Rosell-52, Lactobacillus rhamnosus Rosell-11 and Bifidobacterium lactis Lafti B94.
+These particular strains are Lactobacillus acidophilus Rosell-52, Lactobacillus rhamnosus Rosell-11 and Bifidobacterium lactis Lafti B94 which we will look at in the next section.
 These strains can be taken at exactly the same time as antibiotic medication, which is not the case for most other probiotic supplements.
 Health professionals can read this article about research using a probiotic for antibiotics.